Circuit-killer/fpga-usbserial/README.md

 Core can work without 3.6V Zener diodes if normal
 USB devices with properly wired connectors are used.

-# issues
+# Issues

-Sometimes it doesn't enumerate (doesn't work at all) on some USB ports.
+When it doesn't enumerate, try to re-plug or choose another USB port.
+This situation should occur quite rarely I hope.

-Soft-core UTMI works much more reliable when everything is clocked at 48 MHz instead of 60 MHz.
+Soft-core UTMI works slightly more reliable (less line errors) when clocked at 48 MHz rather than 60 MHz (more line errors).

-With 60 MHz it looses serial chars.
-RX error count is higher with 60 MHz UTMI RX core.
+But for both clocks, usb-serial port should not loose any bytes.

+Frequency of line errors also depends on cable quality and USB voltage.